cran/idcnrba/inst/resources/App-Guide-for-Welcome-Page.md

-For more detailed information on using the *NRBA App*, including preparing and importing your dataset, understanding the statistical processes behind each analysis option, and interpreting the results of analyses, refer to the *NRBA App User's Guide* available from the Resources dropdown menu on this webpage.
+For more detailed information on using the *NRBA App*, including preparing and importing your dataset, understanding the statistical processes behind each analysis option, and interpreting the results of analyses, refer to the *NRBA App Reference Guide* available from the Resources dropdown menu on this webpage.
 For individualized technical assistance using this tool, please contact your IDC State Liaison or email IDEAdata@westat.com.